babylonlabs-io/covenant-emulator/covenant-signer/docs/transition-from-phase1.md

 but part of it i.e it has /84h/1h/0h/0/* so the user still would need to provide the path under the *
 - it simplified a bit parsing on program side -->
+Use the following command to derive the covenant private key:

 ```shell
 covenant-signer derive-child-key \